 Various “books of knowledge” and engineering development handbooks and texts define what a requirement is.
 A very pragmatic definition of requirements is:

 – “Design-to” requirements are a means of communicating stakeholder expectations to the design team.

 – “Build-to” requirements are a means of communicating the design team’s expectations to the builders and coders.

-Depending on your domain and environment there are various means used to communicate these expectations and various work instructions and processes for how best to communicate these expectations.
-The most widely accepted means of communicating these expectations is requirements via sentences with a “shall”.
-The system “shall” do something with a specific result.
+Depending on your domain and environment, there are various means used to communicate these expectations and various work instructions and processes for how best to communicate these expectations.
+The most widely accepted means of communicating these expectations is requirements via sentences with a “shall” – The system “shall” do something with a specific result.
 A “shall” statement is contractually binding and will be verified.
 [Note: We understand there are those that do not like using “shall” statements for requirements, but read on so I can make my point.
 See also our blog: Why Do We Need Text-based Requirements?]

 Requirements are the common thread that links all the product development life-cycles together.
 In the beginning are stakeholder needs and expectations.
 Requirements are derived to communicate what the system must do to realize these needs and expectations.
 When we validate a set of requirements, we are making sure the requirement set is complete, correct, and consistent for the level of the system architecture we are defining requirements for.
 Once this set of requirements is validated, approved, and baselined, the design team then comes up with a design that meets these requirements and defines an architecture for the system.
 Requirements provide the foundation upon which the product design is based.